 Disability insurance ensures that you keep your income and your savings portfolio if you become disabled during the accumulation phase, and allows you to stay on track to retire when you plan to.

 The goal of FIRE planning is to get to a point where you have financial leverage and don’t need insurance at all.
-When that happens, you can cancel your policy (see below).
+When that happens, you can cancel your policy.

-Nobody wants to pay more for coverage than they need, but while many people only need enough disability insurance to cover their expenses, FIRE followers purchasing disability insurance during the accumulation period need enough to cover expenses and reach your savings goals.
+Nobody wants to pay more for coverage than they need, but while many people only need enough disability insurance to cover their expenses, FIRE followers purchasing disability insurance need enough to cover expenses and reach their savings goals.

 So if you’re 10 years away from FIRE, you may be able to set a 10-year benefit period.
-But if you’re 15 years from FIRE, you’ll need to set your benefit period until 65 (this is because the available disability benefit periods are 2 years, 5 years, 10 years, to age 65, to age 67 and to age 70).
-You can lower the benefit period when you get closer to your goal (see below).
+But if you’re 15 years from FIRE, you’ll need to set your benefit period until 65 (because the available disability benefit periods are two years, five years, 10 years, to age 65, to age 67 and to age 70).
+You can lower the benefit period when you get closer to your goal.

-While it’s important to start out with the max amount of coverage to help you reach your goals if you were to become disabled tomorrow, there are ways to reduce your disability insurance premiums:
+While it’s important to start out with the maximum amount of coverage to help you reach your goals, there are ways to reduce your disability insurance premiums:

 The most robust disability insurance policies will pay benefits until you are 65.
-But as you get closer to your FIRE goal, you can lower your benefit period to only pay for 10 years, 5 years, or 2 years.
-There is no limit to the number of times you lower your benefit period, but you can never increase it, so it’s important to consider whether the decrease in premium is worth the loss of future benefits.
+But as you get closer to your FIRE goal, you can lower your benefit period to only pay for 10 years, five years, or two years.
+There is no limit to the number of times you can lower your benefit period, but you can never increase it, so it’s important to consider whether the decrease in premium is worth the loss of future benefits.

 You can find out about how much your own premiums would cost by using our disability insurance calculator, which also shows you how adjusting benefit period and elimination period adjusts your premium.

 There are several riders you can add to your disability insurance policy to change your coverage.
-Some riders are free and included with your policy, others increase your premium payments.
-Generally, any rider that is offered as no-cost, you should take.
-But there are three especially we want to call out as must-haves:
+Some riders are free and included with your policy; others increase your premium payments.
+Generally, you should accept any rider that is offered at no-cost.
+But there are three worth calling out as must-haves:

-Ensures that your policy premium prices are locked-in, and that the insurance company can’t cancel it or change the terms for any reason as long as you pay your premiums.
-Without this rider, your carrier can increase your premiums.
+This ensures that your policy premiums are locked in, and that the disability insurance company can’t cancel or change the terms of your policy for any reason as long as you pay your premiums.
+Without this rider, your insurer can increase your premiums.

-Own occupation policies define a disability as the inability to your current occupation, even if you can technically do another occupation.
-The opposite is an any occupation policy, which defines a disability as being unable to do any occupation, which is a much harder definition to meet.
-(This rider only lasts as long as you are working; once you retire, the definition of disability reverts to any occupation.)
+Own-occupation policies define a disability as the inability to work in your current occupation, even if you can technically do another occupation.
+The opposite is an any-occupation policy, which defines a disability as being unable to work any occupation, which is a much harder definition to meet.
+This rider only lasts as long as you are working; once you retire, the definition of disability reverts to any occupation.

-Again, any other riders that are free you should take, but other riders are generally not necessary and could needlessly increase your premiums.
-There is one exception if you’re young, and that’s the future purchase option rider, which allows you to also increase your coverage without reapplying and going through underwriting.
-If you are early in your FIRE planning and expect your income to go up significantly, this rider would allow you to increase your benefit amount to match any increase in income and charge you by the rate table of your original policy.
+One rider that's worth considering even though it requires an extra premium is the future purchase option rider.
+This rider allows you to increase your coverage without reapplying and going through underwriting.
+If you are early in your FIRE planning and expect your income to go up significantly, this rider would allow you to increase your benefit amount to match any income growth without paying higher rates due to age or illness.

-Select carriers offer what’s called a return of premium rider, which returns a percentage of your paid premiums to you if you cancel your policy.
-This sounds tempting, but it’s not worth it — return of premium riders can increase your disability insurance premiums by 60% to 100%.
+Some providers offer a return of premium rider, which returns a percentage of your paid premiums to you if you cancel your policy.
+This sounds tempting, but it’s not worth it — return of premium riders can increase your disability insurance premiums significantly.

-If the premiums for your group insurance plan are paid with pre-tax dollars or paid by your employer, the benefit will be taxed, leaving you with a lower benefit amount, which could mean that you won’t be able to save enough to reach your goals if you become disabled.
+If the premiums for your group insurance plan are paid with pre-tax dollars or paid by your employer, the benefits are taxed, leaving you with a lower benefit amount.
 If you get some disability coverage through your employer, at minimum you need supplemental coverage to ensure you’re at the maximum benefit amount.

 But if you think there’s a possibility that you’ll need an income in the future, it could be worth it to keep your policy even if you’re not working.

-When you're retired, the definition of disability changes if you have an own-occupation policy.
-After retirement, you'll have to be too disabled to do any kind of work; many carriers call this total disability.
-If you do end up needing to make a claim after your have retired, the benefit payments could help with medical expenses, for example.
+If you have an own-occupation policy, the definition of disability changes when you retire.
+After retirement, you'll have to be too disabled to do any kind of work; many providers call this total disability.